-The Small Change Diaries is a musical ensemble founded in 2014 dedicated to creating and playing original lyric based acoustic music.
-Founder members are Nick Cody (ukulele, other stringed instruments and vocals), Jessica Bowie (ukulele and vocals), Adrian Knowles (double bass, kala bass) and Richard Ferdinando (percussion).
+The Small Change Diaries is a musical ensemble founded in 2014 by Nick Cody and dedicated to creating and playing original lyric based acoustic music.
+Founder members are Nick Cody (ukulele, other stringed instruments and vocals), Jessica Bowie (ukulele and vocals), Dave Bowie Jnr (double bass) and Richard Ferdinando (percussion).
 The band is becoming increasingly popular with testimonials from many musicians including Ben Rouse from The Ukulele Orchestra of Great Britain and longstanding international ukulele player and author Phil Doleman.
 The Small Change Diaries are known for playing a wide range of live gigs as well as UK and overseas music festivals.

 What People are saying

 Thank you very much for your participation in Lagoa Guitar Festival.

 It was a great moment and it was a Big Change Diaries!!

 “I’d just like to thank you all for an excellent concert last Friday – the audience really enjoyed it and we’ve received some enthusiastic feedback.
 Thanks for all the trouble you took to make it such a success.”

 Festival Director for Wetherby Arts Festival

 “The Small Change Diaries and their album ‘Adam Blames Eve’ completely took me by surprise because it isn’t just another ukulele album but a well written, well played collection of lovely folk/blues songs.
 I highly recommend both the band and album.”